Jemt/Fit.UI/README.md

  - Input (with HTML editing using CKEditor)
  - and more to come

+# Release

-We have been working very hard on Fit.UI since March 2015 and is expecting to ship a pre-compiled and ready-to-use package around summer 2016.
+We have been working very hard on Fit.UI since March 2015 and is now ready with a beta for poeple to start experimenting with.
+This beta is considered quite stable and reliable for a beta.
+It has been tested and improved on for more than 4 months, and is currently being incoorporated into mission critical enterprise applications running on SharePoint (server & cloud).

 # Example